Disclaimer: The views and opinions expressed on this website do not necessarily reflect those of my employers.

 At 21, I finished a bachelor’s degree in Zoology and Ecology, and honours in conservation genetics at the University of Adelaide.

 My quest to become a conservationist has resulted in a handful of different jobs over the past two years, and some pretty amazing expeditions both here in Australia and further afield.

 I’ve been working as a research assistant at the Australian Centre for Evolutionary Biology and Biodiversity, a science communication intern at Conservation SA, and running my own tutoring business.
-At the end of last year I spent three months chasing lemurs through the jungles of Madagascar with Madagascar Biodiversity Partnership, and I’ve just arrived home from an internship working with green sea turtles in Malaysia and invertebrates in Honduras!
+At the end of last year I spent three months chasing lemurs through the jungles of Madagascar with Madagascar Biodiversity Partnership.
+This year I worked with green sea turtles in Malaysia and invertebrates in Honduras!
 In 2020 I got a real person job in regional New South Wales, working as an ecological consultant.
 At present (Feb 2021), I have just moved to Canberra after being offered an amazing ecologist position, working on one of the biggest renewable energy projects in the world.

 This blog is about documenting my (prepare yourself for that dreaded word) journey towards becoming a successful scientist.
 I’ll be taking you on my travels as an early career researcher, and sharing with you all just how cool being a scientist can be!